ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     Domain Owner and any local policy rules enforced by the Mail Receiver.
     See (#general-record-format) for details.

-Heuristics applied in the absence of use by a Domain Owner of either SPF or DKIM (e.g., [@Best-Guess-SPF]) SHOULD NOT be used, as it may be the case that the Domain Owner wishes a Message Receiver not to consider the results of that underlying authentication protocol at all.

 DMARC evaluation can only yield a "pass" result after one of the underlying authentication mechanisms passes for an aligned identifier.
-If neither passes and one or both of them fail due to a temporary error, the Receiver evaluating the message is unable to conclude that the DMARC mechanism had a permanent failure; they therefore cannot apply the advertised DMARC policy.
-When otherwise appropriate, Receivers MAY send feedback reports regarding temporary errors.
+If neither passes and one or both of them fail due to a temporary error, the Mail Receiver evaluating the message is unable to conclude that the DMARC mechanism had a permanent failure; they therefore cannot apply the advertised DMARC policy.
+When otherwise appropriate, Mail Receivers MAY send feedback reports regarding temporary errors.

 Handling of messages for which SPF and/or DKIM evaluation encounter a